 Prison Voicemail is a trading name of PHONEHUB IO LTD, company number 9568821 registered in England and Wales.

-Registered office / postal address: St Faiths House, Mountergate, Norwich NR1 1PY United Kingdom
+Registered office / postal address: 1-2, The Old Church, St. Matthews Road, Norwich NR1 1SP United Kingdom

 Prison Voicemail is committed to ensuring that your privacy is protected.
-Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.
+Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this policy.

-Prison Voicemail may change this policy from time to time by updating this page.
-You should check this page from time to time to ensure that you are happy with any changes.
-This policy is effective from 9th September 2017.
+Prison Voicemail may change this policy at a later date.
+Any changes will be updated on this page.
+You should check when providing new data to ensure that you are happy with any changes.
+This policy is effective from 1st May 2018.

 Links to other websites